DannyBen/victor/README.md

 ---

-Victor is a direct Ruby to SVG builder.
+Victor is a direct Ruby-to-SVG builder.
 All method calls are converted directly to SVG elements.

 ---